david22swan/content-and-tooling-team/content/blog/updates/2022-08-26-status-update.md

 categories:
   - updates
 date: "2022-08-26"
-blog_tags: null
+blog_tags:
+- mysql
+- docker
+- release
 title: "2022-08-26: Content & Tooling Team Status Update"
 ---

+## Take it easy, it's Friday!!

-Hi guys, back again with another friday update.
+Hey guys, back again with another friday update.
 As the end of summer starts to approach, we have been busy working on a few important updates.
-Firstly, as part of our latest security patch, we have made merged a few changes on the MySQL and Docker modules and released a new major version for them.
+Firstly, as part of our latest maintenance patch, we have made merged a few important changes on the MySQL and Docker modules and released a new major version for them.
 Be sure to check them out!

-We also want to take this chance to remind the community that our team is moving away from the MODULES project and, as such, any issues or bug reports with our modules should be raised in GitHub.
+We also want to take this chance to remind the community that our team is moving away from the MODULES project and, as such, any (new or old) issues or bug reports with our modules should be raised in GitHub at the appropriate section.
 This helps us keep better track of our current workload and be more efficient around the issue resolution area.

 ## Community Contributions